Considering light-matter interactions in the Friedmann equations: Theory

 The minus sign in Eq.
-(22) means that the radiation pressure due to absorption acts against the gravity.
-The dark energy is missing in Eqs (18-20), because the Type Ia supernova dimming can successfully be explained by cosmic opacity, as discussed in \citet{Vavrycuk2019}.
+(28) means that the radiation pressure due to the light-matter interaction acts against the gravity.
+Considering $a = 1/(1+z)$, the comoving distance is expressed from Eq.
+(25) as a function of redshift as follows

-Eq.
-(19) shows that the increase of the absorption term $\Omega_a$ with redshift is enormously high.
-The reasons for such a steep rise of $\Omega_a$ with $z$ are, however, straightforward.
-The steep rise combines the three following effects: (1) the increase of photon density with $(1+z)^3$ due to the space contraction, (2) the increase of absorption of photons with $(1+z)$ due to the shorter distance between dust grains, and (3) the increase of rate of absorbed photons by dust grains with $(1+z)$ due to time dilation.